 NL Stego is a system for text generation and text-based steganography.
 It

-resembling a given training text (or text corpus).
-It can also embed
+a given training text (or text corpus).
+It can also embed secret messages

 For easy installation, we provide a JAR file that is self-contained; you